marinafrank/oracle-db-appdev-monitoring/README.md

 ## Custom metrics

-The exporter allows definition of arbitrary custom metrics in one or more TOML files.
+The exporter allows definition of arbitrary custom metrics in one or more files.
 To specify this file to the exporter, you can:

-- Use `--custom.metrics` flag followed by a comma separated list of TOML files, or
+- Use `--custom.metrics` flag followed by a comma separated list of files, or
-- Export `CUSTOM_METRICS` variable environment (`export CUSTOM_METRICS=my-custom-metrics.toml,my-other-custom-metrics.toml`)
+- Export `CUSTOM_METRICS` variable environment (`export CUSTOM_METRICS=<my-custom-metrics filesystem path>,<my-other-custom-metrics filesystem path>`)

+Default metrics can be also overridden in the same way, with  `--default.metrics` / `DEFAULT_METRICS` correspondingly

+Both toml and yaml formats are supported for metrics files.

+### TOML metrics file format

 Custom metrics file must contain a series of `[[metric]]` definitions, in TOML.
 Each metric definition must follow the custom metric schema: